interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 17 January
 * *0.5 hours* Finishing off tests for the playback component.
 * *1.5 hours* Working on refactoring and documenting the command displayer and variable visualiser components.
 Started working on refactoring the StringMatchingAlgorithm abstract class.

+### 18 January
+* *3 hours* Working on refactoring the BruteForceAlgorithm class and adding tests for it.
+* *1 hour* Continuing testing , refactoring and documentation of the brute force algorithm implmentation.